Light painting: LED S.W.I.M.

+1980, L.E.D.-based versions of the S.W.I.M. were made for both hand-held and wearable use to display images, text, graphics, and graphs in color, while the lower voltages made it safer and easier to use in teaching labs as well as near water and even underwater.

+Such displays are often attached to individual drones (e.g. rotors of drones) or make use of drone swarms.

+The term "persistence of vision display" or "POV display" has been used for LED display devices that compose images by displaying one spatial portion at a time in rapid succession, (for example, one column of pixels every few milliseconds).
+A two-dimensional POV display is often accomplished by means of rapidly moving a single row of LEDs along a linear or circular path.
+The effect is that the image is perceived as a whole by the viewer as long as the entire path is completed during the visual persistence time of the human eye.
+A further effect is often to give the illusion of the image floating in mid-air.
+A three-dimensional POV display is often constructed using a 2D grid of LEDs which is swept or rotated through a volume.
+POV display devices can be used in combination with long camera exposures to produce light writing.

+A common example of this can be seen in the use of bicycle wheel lights that produce patterns.

 Equipment

 A variety of light sources can be used, ranging from simple flashlights to dedicated devices like the Hosemaster, which uses a fiber optic light pen.
 Other sources of light including candles, matches, fireworks, lighter flints, steel wool, glowsticks, and poi are also popular.

 A tripod is usually necessary due to the long exposure times involved.
 Alternatively, the camera may be placed on or braced against a table or other solid support.
 A shutter release cable or self-timer is generally employed in order to minimize camera shake.
 Color gels can also be used to color the light sources.

 Some light painters make their own dedicated devices to create light trails over the photo background; this can include computer-controlled devices like the Pixelstick.
 These devices are often Arduino-controlled LED arrays that can render images that could not be made by drawing in the air with a single light source alone.
 LED lights, luminescent materials, pyrotechnics, fireworks and flashlights are also used.

+Light painters also sometimes employ Persistence of Vision (POV) LED instruments, initially designed for flow art forms/performance art such as hula hoops, poi, Fiber optic whips, and staff.
+These high-speed POV LED wands, whips, and other flow tools are very effectively adapted as light painting brushes due to their focus on usability and maneuverability.
+Their utility is often further enhanced by the integration of accelerometers, remote control systems, as well as durability leading to much more comfort in creating complex imagery.